Faculty of Arts

 Associate Dean of Arts - Curriculum and Student Affairs

-Associate Dean of Arts (Acting) - Research and Outreach
+Associate Dean of Arts - Outreach and Faculty Support

 Administrative Assistant to the Dean of Arts